James Vanderpool is Anaheim's city manager since September 2020.

-As city manager, Zapata is responsible for the daily operations of one of California’s largest cities with a $1.9 billion annual budget, 357,000 residents, 20,000 businesses and 25 million yearly visitors.
+As city manager, Vanderpool is responsible for the daily operations of one of California’s largest cities with a $1.9 billion annual budget, nearly 340,000 residents, 20,000 businesses and 25 million yearly visitors.

 He also oversees 11 city departments, including Anaheim Public Utilities, the Anaheim Police Department, Anaheim Fire & Rescue and Convention, Sports & Entertainment, operator of the Anaheim Convention Center.

-Zapata holds a bachelor’s in recreation leadership and a minor in business administration from Northern Arizona University.
+Vanderpool holds a bachelor’s in public administration from Purdue University and a master’s in business administration from the University of Phoenix.